Child Support Lawyer, Child Support Attorney, Long Island, NY

 Who Must Pay Child Support on Long Island, NY?

 In the event of divorce, the obligation of the non-custodial parent to support a child can be managed and enforced by the state when it becomes necessary.
-Child support is considered the financial support provided by a non-custodial parent for the needs of the child or children, including basic needs such as food and clothing, medical and educational expenses, child care costs and health insurance.
-The amount of support may be privately agreed upon between parents and caretakers, or it may be established by a Support Magistrate in Family Court in Nassau or Suffolk County.
+Child support payments are considered the financial support provided by a non-custodial parent for the needs of the child or children, including basic needs such as food and clothing, medical and educational expenses, child care costs and health insurance.
+The amount of support may be privately agreed upon between parents and caretakers, or it may be established by a Support Magistrate in Family Court in Nassau County or Suffolk County Family Court.

-Child Support Standards Act Sets Child Support on Long Island, NY
+Child Support Standards Act Sets Child Support Payments on Long Island, NY

-Long Island courts are governed by New York state law.
+Long Island courts in Nassau County and Suffolk County are governed by New York state law.
 New York law provides a formula for calculating each parent’s financial responsibility to his or her children.
 The Child Support Standards Act (CSSA) takes into account the income and expenses of each parent, as well as the number of children, in order to calculate each parent’s share of child support.

 Before considering factors such as medical or educational expenses, child support is determined by calculating each parent’s share of the combined parental income, and using that percentage to determine the responsibility of each party.
 The income calculation is based upon gross income, usually reflected in the most recent tax return, as well as other income such as disability payments, rental income and other government or employment benefits.
 A court may also consider other types of income such as gifts or lottery winnings in its calculation.

-How is the Amount of Child Support Determined?
+How is the Amount of Child Support Payments Determined?

-• 17% of the parent’s gross income for 1 child
+• 17% of the parent’s gross income for 1 childchild support calculator

 • 25% of the parent’s gross income for 2 children